fdapps-tools/fd/README.md

-# Node Manager - fdapps-tools
+# Fully Distributed Application toolkit

 This is main tool for fdapps ecosystem.
 With this package you can make your nodeJS application be a P2P application, fully descentralized.